Jropp/jason-ropp-js-iobp/README.md

 - To cancel a new entry, the end user can click the cancel new user button at the top of the card.

-- Appropriate warnings will notify the end-user of improper email or phone formats.
+- Appropriate warnings will notify the end user of improper email or phone formats.

   _Improper format will disable the save button._

 ### Edit/Delete User

-- Clicking the edit button on an existing user card allows the end-user to edit the fields for that user.
+- Clicking the edit button on an existing user card allows the end user to edit the fields for that user.
 Clicking save locks in the changes.
 Updated information will be displayed immediately on save.

 - If you already have an edit in process, all edit and save buttons in other cards will be disabled.